 Tenant’s obligation to pay rent on time

-• Of course, some landlords can be lenient in giving the tenants a day or two payment extensions.
+- Of course, some landlords can be lenient in giving the tenants a day or two of payment extensions.

-• Still, let’s be clear that by law, the rent payment is late even if it’s late by just one day—though the later the payment, the stronger the landlord’s case.
+- Still, let’s be clear that, by law, the rent payment is considered late even if it’s just one day late, although the later the payment, the stronger the landlord’s case.

-• So, the process outlined below most applies to landlords whose tenants are chronically late with payments.
+- Therefore, the process outlined below is most applicable to landlords whose tenants consistently make late payments.

 When eviction for late payments is possible

-• There is no specific rule regarding how often a tenant must delay paying rent to be persistently late with rent payments.
+- There is no specific rule regarding how often a tenant must delay paying rent to be considered persistently late with rent payments.

 How to deal with a tenant who is persistently late with payments

-• If you do have a tenant who is clearly late in paying his or her rent all the time, you should, as always, address it through the Landlord and Tenant Board.
+- If you have a tenant who is consistently late with their rent payments, you should, as always, address the issue through the Landlord and Tenant Board.

 Evidence

-• As discussed in that post, if the tenant pays after receiving the notice, he or she can stay.
-However, the Notice serves as confirmation that he or she was, in fact, late in paying.
+- As discussed in that post, if the tenant pays after receiving a non-payment notice, he or she can stay.
+However, the Notice serves as confirmation that he or she was, in fact, late in making the payment.

-• Keep a record of all cases where you went through the process to evict the tenant for non-payment, but the tenant paid just in time to stay.
+- Keep a record of all cases where you went through the eviction process for non-payment, but the tenant paid just in time to avoid eviction.
 It definitely counts as an occasion for late payment.

-All this is a good precautionary practice, even if you have no immediate intention to evict your tenant.
+This is a good precautionary practice, even if you have no immediate intention of evicting your tenant.

 Eviction notice

-• This way, you can proceed with either of two or both applications to terminate the tenancy: for non-payment of rent or late for persistently late payment of rent, respectively.
+- This way, you can proceed with either of two or both applications to terminate the tenancy: for non-payment of rent or for persistently late payment of rent, respectively.

 Eviction application

-• From there, the process for evicting the tenant for persistently late payments is similar to evicting a tenant for non-payment.
+- From there, the process for evicting a tenant for persistently late payments is similar to that for evicting a tenant for non-payment.

 Eviction hearing

-• From there, the Board may not immediately issue an eviction order.
-Nevertheless, the Board may evict the tenant immediately if the total rent remains unpaid on the hearing day.
+- From there, the Board may not immediately issue an eviction order.
+Nevertheless, the Board may evict the tenant immediately if the total rent remains unpaid on the day of the hearing.

-• Usually, the order will be that the tenant must pay rent on time in the future.
+- Typically, the order will require the tenant to pay rent on time in the future.
 The Board orders that if payment is late again, the landlord can file for eviction using a simplified procedure.

-• In practice, this means that if the tenant is one dollar short or one day late at any time in the future, the landlord needs only file a short application without notice to receive an eviction order fairly quickly and without a hearing.
+- In practice, this means that if the tenant is one dollar short or one day late at any time in the future, the landlord needs only to file a short application without notice to receive an eviction order fairly quickly and without a hearing.

-Therefore, while going through evicting the tenant for persistently late payment of rent will not always result in immediate eviction, it sets you up for easy tenancy termination the next time payment is not made on time.
+Therefore, while evicting a tenant for persistently late rent payments will not always result in immediate eviction, it sets you up for easy tenancy termination the next time payment is not made on time.

-In situations where the tenant pays late persistently, there can be multiple potential causes for eviction, most importantly non-payment or late payment.
-It is important to consider which of these causes to pursue to ensure that the tenancy is terminated and/or arrears are paid as soon as possible.
+In situations where the tenant consistently pays late, there can be multiple potential causes for eviction, most notably non-payment or late payment.
+It is essential to consider which of these causes to pursue to ensure that the tenancy is terminated and/or arrears are paid as soon as possible.

 Don’t hesitate to contact us for help with your specific situation!